-A Novel Way to Study Mental Illness: Dimensional Analysis
+A Novel Way to Study Brain Disorders: Dimensional Analysis

 The research approach adopted by the JBRF consortium of investigators is called a dimensional analysis.
 This approach is in contrast to the categorical approach which has been in use since the 1980′s (click here to read about the categorical approach).

 Dimensional analysis makes use of advances in computing which now allow massive amounts of variable data to be subjected to statistical analysis.
 The analysis is therefore able to incorporate many symptoms and/or behaviors and, importantly, to include degree-of-severity measures for those symptoms and behaviors.
 Previously they were only considered to be present or absent.
 A dimensional analysis can reveal;

 - for the group of people gathered for the study, and

 - the symptoms and behaviors selected for inclusion in the study,

 - which symptoms and/or behaviors cluster together more often with each other than they do with others,

 The clusters that result from this process can be thought of as dimensions of behavior.

 One assumption is that the symptoms and behaviors form clusters because, when the brain acts to produce one of them, the others are closely associated.
 They belong together as a unified expression and should be seen as a single entity rather than split into different disorders.